Chibi97/Vue_Basics/README.md

     - `yarn add axios`

+5. Create `/src/assets/style.css`

+6. Go to `/src/main.js` and import your own styles

+    ```
+    import "./assets/style.css";
+    ```

+7. Include Bootstrap 5 & FontAwesome in the head & script tag of `/public/index.html`

-5. Create `jsconfig.json` in the root of project and put:
+8. Create `jsconfig.json` in the root of project and put:

     ```
     {